yanghuan/CSharp.lua/README.md

 D:\>dotnet CSharp.Lua.Launcher.dll -h
 Usage: CSharp.lua [-s srcfolder] [-d dstfolder] Arguments
--s              : source directory, all *.cs files whill be compiled -d              : destination  directory, will put the out lua files
+-s              : can be a directory where all cs files will be compiled, or a list of files, using ';' or ',' to separate -d              : destination  directory, will put the out lua files

 Options